The Curt Jester

 General Audiences

-• 7 June 2023 – General Audience – Catechesis.
+• 23 August 2023 – General Audience of 23 August 20 – Catechesis.
 The passion for evangelization’ the apostolic zeal of the believer.
-16. Witnesses’ Saint Therese of the Child Jesus, patron of the missions
+18. The proclamation [of the Gospel] in the mother tongue’ St Juan Diego, messenger o

 Speeches